 An early Sixties laminate would have finished it beautifully, but those times had gone, the budget was for art directors, not cover manufacturers.

 His penultimate studio recording under contract to Columbia (1962-8), following which Monk all but disappeared from the recording scene.
 Perhaps over-shadowed by its cover art, Underground contains a significant number of new Monk compositions, some of which only appear in recorded form on this album.
 It was the last Monk album featuring the Thelonious Monk Quartet with Charlie Rouse appearing on only half the tracks.
 The selection “Ugly Beauty” is the only waltz in Monk’s seventy compositions.

 Vinyl: CS 9632 US Columbia two-eye 360 degree sound.

 Immediately recognisable for its provocative cover image depicting Monk as a fictitious wartime French Resistance fighter, there is nothing fictitious about Columbia recording, which is of very high calibre.
 Not quite the same league as the era of six eye, but good, and in 1968 still comfortably positioned before the decline in vinyl quality.
-The stereo placement is a lot more balanced than some of the earlier Columbia recordings, which, due to positioning Monk in the left speaker and Rouse in the Centre, come across as a Charlie Rouse record rather than a Monk.
+The stereo placement is a lot more balanced than some of the earlier Columbia recordings, which, due to positioning Monk in the left speaker and Rouse in the Centre, which to the modern ear denotes a Rouse record rather than a Monk.

 On a more sinister note, Columbia claim the record “will last as long as mono records played on the same equipment”.
 Exactly how long do records last?
 I thought they all last around forty minutes, each time you play them, mono or stereo, but perhaps not.

 The liner notes are as surreal as the cover art, and are worth a read.
 “Take that, you honkie kraut”.
 That’s two penalty points on his free speech license.